 - We have limited free float in our common shares which may have a negative impact on the liquidity and market price of our common shares. - Certain of our existing shareholders exercise significant control over us, and your or other shareholders' interests may conflict with the interests of such shareholders. - We are a Swiss corporation.
 The rights of our shareholders may be different from the rights of shareholders in companies governed by the laws of U.S. jurisdictions. - We are an FPI and, as a result, we are not subject to U.S. proxy rules and are subject to Exchange Act reporting obligations that, to some extent, are more lenient and less frequent than those of a U.S. domestic public company. - As an FPI, and as permitted by the listing requirements of Nasdaq, we rely on certain home country governance practices rather than the corporate governance requirements of Nasdaq.
-Should we lose our FPI status, we would be required to comply with the Exchange Act's domestic reporting regime, which would cause us to incur significant legal, accounting and other expenses. - We were likely a passive foreign investment company (PFIC) for our 2022 taxable year and we may be a PFIC for 2023 or future taxable years.
+Should we lose our FPI status, we would be required to comply with the Exchange Act's domestic reporting regime, which would cause us to incur significant legal, accounting and other expenses. - We were likely a passive foreign investment company (a "PFIC") for our 2019, 2020, and 2022 taxable years.
+Although we believe we were likely not a PFIC for 2023, there can be no assurance that the Internal Revenue Service will agree.
+We cannot express any expectation regarding our PFIC status for 2024 or future taxable years.
 If we are a PFIC for any taxable year during which a U.S. investor owns our common shares, the investor generally will be subject to adverse U.S. federal income tax consequences.